WJ4IoT/Sunscreen/README.md

 - in which months to operate
 - anything else what better suits your needs like temperature, lumination, solar values, etc (you only need to add them)

-These are compared against the valid values (created manual in helpers):
+These are compared against the valid values (just create them manual in helpers):
 - input_number.sunscreen_valid_raid
 - input_number.sunscreen_valid_wind
 - input_number.sunscreen_valid_irradiance